MOULIDHARAN428/Obile-Menu/README.md

 I didn't use the frameworks like React and Express, and I built it with simple HTML.

 ## WHAT IT HAS
-This site has 6 pages.
-First one is home which has CEO words, customer reviews and current or upcoming offers.
-In About section, I have included the Chief words and showcase the past performance of the hotel with some graphical datas.
-In contact page, I have provided the form to contact hotel.
-And remaining 3 pages will have Breakfast, Lunch, Dinner menu.
-Each menu will have three sectors like today's special, obile's best dish, today's menu.
-Along with that we have table reservation button in each page which we be used to book tables from the web site.
+This site has six pages.
+The first one is home, which has CEO words, customer reviews, and current or upcoming offers.
+In the About section, I have included the chief words and showcased the past performance of the hotel with some graphical data On the contact page, I have provided the form to contact the hotel.
+And the remaining 3 pages will have breakfast, lunch, and dinner menus.
+Each menu will have three sectors, like today's special, Obile's best dish, and today's menu.
+Along with that, we have a table reservation button on each page which can be used to book tables from the web site.

 ## How I built it
 I have built it by using **HTML, CSS, Bootstrap** for front-end and **PHP and MySQL** for back-end